No matter what the mode of transport is, somebody will always want to be the fastest. Naturally, this also goes for trucks.

 With an average speed of 169 km/h and a time of 21.29 seconds, The Iron Knight beat the international speed record for 1000 metres from a standing start.
 It also beat the corresponding record for the 500-metre distance, at 131.29 km/h and 13.71 seconds.
 The record run was carried out at a closed-off test track in northern Sweden… Behind the wheel of The Iron Knight was Boije Ovebrink, who has more than 30 years’ experience of both car and truck racing.
 He has previously beaten five speed records and in 1994 was European Truck Racing Champion.

 Ok.
-There is a truck that has reached a maximum speed of 560 km/h, but as you can see in the video below, they kind of cheated with jet engines.
-The trailer would be burned to ashes before the truck has left the parking lot…
+A truck has reached a maximum speed of 560 km/h, but they cheated with jet engines as you can see in the video below.
+The jets would burn the trailer to ashes before the truck has left the parking lot…